wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **M:**&ensp;To know that you are ill must you not be well initially?

 **Q:**&ensp;Oh, no. I know by comparison.
 If I am blind from birth and you tell me that you know things without touching them, while I must touch to know, I am aware that I am blind without knowing what it mean to see.
 Similarly, I know that I am lacking something when you assert things which I cannot grasp.
-You are telling me such wonderful things about myself; according to you, I am eternal, omnipresent, omniscient and supremely happy, the creätor, preserver and destroyer of all there is, the source of all life, the heart of beïng, the lord and the beloved of every creature.
+You are telling me such wonderful things about myself; according to you, I am eternal, omnipresent, omniscient and supremely happy, the creätor, preserver and destroyer of all there is, the source of all life, the heart of beïng, the lord and the beloved of every creäture.
 You equate me with the Ultimate Reality, the source and the goal of all existence.
 I just blink, for I know myself to be a tiny little bundle of desires and fears, a bubble of suffering, a transient flash of consciousness in an ocean of darkness.

 **M:**&ensp;Before pain was, you were.
 After pain had gone, you remained.
 Pain is transient, you are not.